Chicago train fire attack shows why ‘decarceration’ policies are putting lives at risk: expert

 NegativeU.S News

 - Lawrence Reed has been charged with federal terrorism after allegedly setting a woman on fire during an altercation on a Chicago Blue Line train.
-The victim, who sustained critical injuries, was attacked on Monday night, highlighting the dangers of public transportation in the city.
+The incident occurred on Monday night, leaving the victim in critical condition and raising alarms about safety on public transportation.

 — via World Pulse Now AI Editorial System